OctavioPrado/brute_dns/README.md

 This Script its made too find subdomains based in four wordlists, he uses dig tool to verify if the subdmain exist

+This Script its made to run in Bash interpreter!

 ### Use Mode

 ./brute_dns [URL] [Options]